How the U.S. Patrols Its Borders

 Summary

-• President Trump deployed thousands of National Guard and active-duty military personnel to help secure the border with Mexico and declared a national emergency that unlocked funding for the border wall.
+• President Donald Trump deployed thousands of National Guard and active-duty military personnel to help secure the border with Mexico and declared a national emergency that unlocked funding for the border wall.

 More From Our Experts

-What’s happening at the southern border?
+What’s happening at the southern U.S. border?

 More on: